METALS-Lead hits 2-1/2 month low on firm dollar and weak shares

 “Metals are following the macro trends, especially the U.S. dollar and U.S. equity markets, and mostly ignoring the micro elements, which remain pretty supportive,” said Gianclaudio Torlizzi, partner at consultancy T-Commodity in Milan.

-World stock markets fell for a third day running, while the dollar rose to six-week highs against a basket of currencies , before the second leg of U.S. Federal Reserve chief Jerome Powell’s testimony to lawmakers later on Thursday.
+World stock markets fell for a third day running, while the dollar rose to six-week highs against a basket of currencies , although the dollar gave up much of its gains late in the European session after U.S. Federal Reserve chief Jerome Powell said there was no evidence the U.S. economy was overheating.

 A stronger dollar makes metals more expensive for holders of other currencies.